abdul894/CS50_final_project/README.md

 ```bash
 pip install -r requirements.txt
 ```
-The project has it own database, but if you want to create your own you can simply run `rm fumo.db` to remove the old one.
+The project has it own database, but if you want to create your own you can simply run `rm fumo.db` to remove the old one (with caution).
 Now you need to run this command:
 ```bash
 flask --app app.py init-db
 ```